freakified/PebbleChecklist/README.md

 # PebbleChecklist

 <img src="demo_animation.gif" width="144" height="168">
-A checklist—on your watch!
+A checklist-on your watch!

 Thanks to the Pebble's microphone and voice input, it's now possible to keep track of anything on your wrist!
-Designed to stay out of your way, use Checklist to keep track of anything you need without needing to hold your phone—things to-do, shopping, and more!
+Designed to stay out of your way, use Checklist to keep track of anything you need without needing to hold your phone-things to-do, shopping, and more!

 Grocery shopping will never be the same.